Aidil-01/sistem-penyimpanan-fail-v2/VERCEL_DEPLOYMENT.md

 - Railway PostgreSQL database running
 - Laravel app key generated

+### ⚠️ Common Issue: "invalid runtime nodejs18.x"
+If you see this error, it means Vercel detected Node.js instead of PHP.
+This has been fixed with:
+- Specific PHP runtime configuration in `vercel.json`
+- Proper function definition for `api/index.php`
+- Laravel-optimized serverless entry point

 ### Step 1: Environment Setup
 1. Generate app key:
 ```bash